tomtomwombat/fastbloom/README.md

 ```

 ## Background
-Bloom filters are space efficient approximate membership set data structures.
+Bloom filters are space-efficient approximate membership set data structures supported by an underlying bit array to track item membership.
+To insert/check membership, a number of bits are set/checked at positions based on the item's hash.
 False positives from a membership check are possible, but false negatives are not.
+Once constructed, neither the bloom filter's underlying memory usage nor number of bits per item change.
 [See more.](https://en.wikipedia.org/wiki/Bloom_filter)

-Blocked bloom filters are supported by an underlying bit vector, chunked into fixed size "blocks", to track item membership.
-To insert/check membership, a number of bits are set/checked at positions based on the item's hash in one of the bit vector's blocks.
 ```text
 hash(4) ──────┬─────┬───────────────┐
               ↓     ↓               ↓